bitterjug/devjournal-crypto/devjournal.markdown

  - [ ] Protect the logframe content with user permissions, at least login required

  - [ ] Use precompiled handlebars templates

+ - [ ] The ugly black tabs are caused by $tabs-background not being in scope somehow in the relevant file